pasqua1e/f5-automation-labs/docs/class1/module4/lab3.rst

 1. Using Postman, update the user to olivia/olivia in the **BIG-IQ Token** collection.

-2. Copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+2. Copy below example of an AS3 Declaration into the body of the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ:

 POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true